-If you have a keen eye, you may be wondering where the additional explanatory text came from that is shown above in Fig 2.
+You can also add some introduction text to help reiterate the action needed.
 This is actually a piece of content managed text that will only appear if there is an attribute shown at this point in the download.
-I.e. say we had an image that did not have any information in the credit attribute field, then neither the attribute nor the explanatory text would show up on download.
+If we had an image that did not have any information in the credit attribute field, then neither the attribute nor the explanatory text would show up on download.
 Exactly what we want.

 To edit this piece of text go to:

 Admin > Content > Page Copy > Copy – Download attributes intro

 You may have some assets that have been licensed at great expense, or that you worry may be used inappropriately.
 You would like users to be aware of these files, but require manual intervention to ensure that they are only used in the correct circumstances.
 To achieve this you can set these assets to have ‘Download after approval’ status, making them visible to users (though with a watermark applied to prevent screen-capture).
 Users can then review the usage rights and decide if they want to make a request.
 The relevant approvers are then notified and can decide to grant approval based on the reasoning provided, or reject the request, explaining why.
 This is a good way to handle such assets when communications alone through a ‘Usage Rights’ field is not enough.

 On occasion, there will be a licence agreement that is only valid for a limited period of time.
 As a result, you should set an expiry date for this at the point of upload.
 When this date arrives, your DAM system should automatically hide these assets from normal users, mark them as expired and optionally send emails to relevant parties who need to act on this.
 For example, emailing admin users who can then review the asset usage and decide if the asset was popular enough to warrant re-licencing for an extended period of time.